-This delightful hike leads to an overlook with front row seats to the amazing spectacle of massive rivers of ice joining to form the Gorner glacier, the second largest glacial system in the Alps.
+This delightful hike leads to an overlook with front row seats to the amazing spectacle of massive rivers of ice flowing down the flanks of 4,000-meter peaks, joining with the Gorner glacier to form the second largest glacial system in the Alps.

 - Distance: 3.9 miles (one way) to Gorner Glacier Viewpoint